Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/components/discussions-faq.md

 ### Discussions vs Private Chat

 In Slingshot, communication happens in discussions and private chats.
-To participate and start discussions and private chats you need to know more about [writing, reading and managing messages](communication.html#write-read-manage-messages).

 Each workspace has its own dedicated *Discussions* tab.
 Discussions are organized in topics.
 Discussions are workspace specific.
 Because of this, you will not be able to see and take part in all discussions in Slingshot.
 Read more about [who can access discussions](discussions-starting.html#discussions-access) by following the link.